Coronation of George V and Mary: The return processions

 Following the coronation service, the three processions returned to the palace in reverse order and by an extended route, passing through Pall Mall, St James's Street, Piccadilly and Constitution Hill.
 Some 45,000 soldiers and sailors from across the empire either participated in the procession or lined the route.

-After the end of the procession, there was an unexpected innovation, the appearance of the King and Queen on the balcony of Buckingham Palace.
+After the end of the procession, the King and Queen appeared on the balcony of Buckingham Palace.
 This created such excitement that the soldiers outside the palace broke ranks and joined in the cheering.
 According to one account, "some of them put their helmets on their rifles and waved them vigorously aloft".
+Mary wrote of the day in her diaries: "The ceremony was beautiful & most impressive...
+Magnificent reception both going & coming back".
 That evening, the principal buildings in central London were illuminated with strings of electric lights until 12:30 am.

 The royal progress through the City

 On the following day, the return procession was reconstituted for a further parade through the streets of the capital, this time passing along The Strand and into the City of London, past St Paul's Cathedral, across the River Thames by London Bridge, along Borough High Street, back over Westminster Bridge and finally returning up The Mall to Buckingham Palace.
-Instead of the Gold Coach, the king and queen were driven in an open landau.
+Instead of the Gold State Coach, the King and Queen were driven in an open landau.
 The place of the foreign royalty was taken by Indian princes and colonial rulers.
 This time, 55,000 troops were on duty.

+The King's account

+The following extracts are from George's account of the events, which he wrote in his diaries.

 The Coronation Review of the Fleet

 On 24 June, the King and Queen attended the Coronation Review of the Fleet at Spithead between the naval base of Portsmouth and the Isle of Wight.
 The Royal Navy had 167 warships in attendance, together with 18 ships from foreign navies; they were arranged in five lines, each 6 miles (10 kilometres) in length, through which the royal party steamed in review, aboard the royal yacht, HMY Victoria and Albert.
 The crowd of spectators ashore was estimated to number a quarter of a million.

+On 29 June, the King and Queen attended a thanksgiving service at St Paul's Cathedral.

-The Delhi Coronation Durbar
+The Delhi Durbar

 On 11 November 1911, the King and Queen left Portsmouth aboard RMS Medina bound for the Indian Empire.
 Arriving in Bombay (present day Mumbai) on 2 December, they reached Delhi by train on 7 December for a ceremonial state entry.
 The durbar itself was on 12 December, attended by an estimated 100,000 people, both watching and participating.